dotnet/AspNetCore.Docs/aspnetcore/includes/bind7.md

 An options class:

 * Must be non-abstract.
-* All public read-write properties of the type are bound.
+* Contain all public read-write properties of the type are bound.
-* Fields are ***not*** bound.
+* Have fields that are ***not*** bound.
 In the preceding code, `Position` is not bound.
 The `Position` field is used so the string `"Position"` doesn't need to be hard coded in the app when binding the class to a configuration provider.

 The following code: